A New Bound for the Brown--Erd\H{o}s--S\'os Problem: Introduction

+Finally, let us mention that in the special {\em group setting}, where the hypergraphs under consideration arise from the multiplication table of a group, Conjecture \ref{BESC} has recently been settled in a strong form \cite{Long,NST} (see also \cite{S,SW,Wong}).

 The rest of the paper is organized as follows.
-In Section \ref{sec:proof_overview}, we give an overview of the main ideas which go into the proof of Theorem \ref{thm:main}.
-We also state the two key lemmas of the paper and explain how they imply Theorem \ref{thm:main}.
-We then prove these two lemmas in Sections \ref{sec:first_lemma} and \ref{sec:sarkozyselkow}.
+Section \ref{sec:proof_overview} is the main hub of the paper.
+It contains a (verbal) flowchart of the process which finds the required configurations of edges needed to prove Theorem \ref{thm:main}.
+This section also contains the (formal) proof of Theorem \ref{thm:main}, assuming two key lemmas that we prove in Sections \ref{sec:first_lemma} and \ref{sec:sarkozyselkow}.
+Hence, Sections \ref{sec:proof_overview}, \ref{sec:first_lemma} and \ref{sec:sarkozyselkow} are essentially independent of each other.
 Finally, in Section \ref{sec:gen_Ramsey}, we discuss an application of our results to a generalized Ramsey problem of Erd\H{o}s and Gy\'{a}rf\'{a}s which is known to have connections to the Brown--Erd\H{o}s--S\'{o}s problem.
 Throughout the paper, we make no effort to optimize any of the constants involved.
 All logarithms are natural unless explicitly stated otherwise.